 My sister gave me this recipe and after I’ve tried it out became one of my favorites.
 Everything is made from scratch, even the crust.
 You can always change to biscuits crust if this work better for you.

 Brownie Raspberry Cheesecake

 Cheese and Poppy Seed Cake

-This cheesecake with poppy seeds filling is definitely one of the best poppy seed cakes we've ever eaten.
+This Cheese and Poppy Seed Cake is one of the best poppy seed cheesecakes ever.
 If you like poppy seeds you will love this cake.

 - 2 tbsp sugar